tauri-apps/tauri-docs/docs/distribution/windows.md

 ## Customizing the Windows Installer

 The Windows Installer package is built using the [WiX Toolset v3].
-Currently you can change it by using a custom WiX source code (a XML file with a `.wxs` file extension) or through WiX fragments.
+Currently, you can change it by using a custom WiX source code (an XML file with a `.wxs` file extension) or through WiX fragments.

 ### Replacing the installer code with a custom WiX file

-The Windows Installer XML defined by Tauri is optionated to work for the common use case of simple webview-based applications, You can find it [here].
+The Windows Installer XML defined by Tauri is configured to work for the common use case of simple webview-based applications; you can find it [here].
 It uses [handlebars] so the Tauri CLI can brand your installer according to your `tauri.conf.json` definition.
 If you need a completely different installer, a custom template file can be configured on [tauri.bundle.windows.wix.template].

 ### Extending the installer with WiX fragments